 I also found out that hospital beds were not meant for guys like me, my feet were hanging off at least six inches…ha-ha.

-who ran the yield sign and almost killed me.
+Ok here is the moral to the story…first I have no ill feelings for my neighbor (unlike my wife who want to get a lynch mob together and track her down.
+Ha-ha) who ran the yield sign and almost killed me.
 Why you ask, first it was an accident and second it’s my belief as motorcyclist we need to take extra steps to prevent things like from happing.
 Truth is I have driven this road so many times I became very lacks in scanning the road ahead of me.
 I should have seen the car and planned my escape long before this happen.
 Lesson well learned.
 I also learned that my very first thought after I realized my leg was hurt…honest truth…DAM…How long will it be until I can ride again?… I realized that day...
 I am a true biker.

 Until next time